 - A good spoting scope is essential in Fuentepiedra, we'll provide our awesome one from Opticron

-- On a rainy year, birding is great year round except in September-October -for water level reasons-.
+- On a rainy year, birding is great from November till June.

 CHOSE THIS TRIP FOR

-- being the biggest flamingo colony in Spain
+- being the largest flamingo colony in Spain

 - crane watching in winter